Law and truth can be twisted|

 This repayment of back debt to God is referred to in the Parable of the Shrewd Manager or Unrighteous Steward (Luke 16:1-13).
-The parable is one of the few instances in the New Testament that addresses a tithing related issue, but its meaning is hidden until revealed by interpretation through God's Spirit.
+The parable is one of the few instances in the New Testament that addresses a tithing related issue, but its meaning is hidden until revealed by God.
 Matthew 17:24-27 about the temple tax discussed above is another example of hidden meaning that can only be revealed by knowledge from God.

-The Parable of the Shrewd Manager is hard to understand by itself because God is speaking in analogy, which obscures its meaning unless you have more knowledge to go with it.
+The Parable of the Shrewd Manager is hard to understand by itself because God it speaks in analogy, which obscures its meaning unless you have more knowledge to go with it.
 This is like many other parables and how God speaks sometimes in ways that can be easily misunderstood if we do not have important pieces of the picture.

 Another example of this is when Jesus talks about cleaning the inside of the bowl or cup in Matthew 23:26 and its parallel, Luke 11:40-41.
 He tells the Pharisees to clean the inside of the cup or bowl first, then all things will be clean for them.
 He wasn't just telling them to have righteous hearts or give to the poor, since that in itself will not make everything clean for them.

 Jesus was also saying they must be saved through belief in Him and follow His ways of love and charity.
-That is really the only way all things could become clean for them and also how their insides (spirits) can be washed clean by the rebirth of God's Spirit in them when they become truly saved (see reference16 for more on that Scripture).
+That is really the only way all things could become clean for them and also how their insides (spirits) could be washed clean by the rebirth of God's Spirit in them when they became truly saved (see Myth: There's only one way to interpret scripture and God's guidance in Light Within for more on that Scripture).